Dvorson/omdbflix/README.md

 **Scalability:**

-*   **Load Balancing:** Deploying multiple instances of both the frontend (Next.js server) and backend (Node.js API) behind load balancers (e.g., AWS ELB, Nginx) would distribute traffic and improve availability.
+*   **Load Balancing:** Deploying multiple instances of both the frontend (Next.js server) and backend (Node.js API) behind load balancers would distribute traffic and improve availability.
 *   **Backend Service Scaling:** The backend Node.js API could be scaled horizontally (more instances).
 If specific endpoints become bottlenecks (e.g., search), those could potentially be extracted into separate microservices with independent scaling.
-*   **Database:** If user data (authentication, persistent favorites) were added, choosing a scalable database (e.g., PostgreSQL with read replicas, DynamoDB) and optimizing queries would be crucial.
+*   **Database:** If user data (authentication, persistent favorites) were added, choosing a scalable database (e.g., PostgreSQL with read replicas, MongoDB) and optimizing queries would be crucial.
 *   **Caching:** Implementing a distributed cache like Redis (as suggested in bonus points) instead of the current in-memory cache would significantly improve performance under load and allow cache sharing between multiple backend instances.
 *   **CDN:** Using a Content Delivery Network (CDN) for static frontend assets (JS, CSS, images served by Next.js) would reduce load on the origin server and speed up delivery to users globally.